webplatform/docs/css/properties/box-shadow/index.md

 }}{{CSS Property Value
 |Data Type=<color>
 |Description=See color values for possible keywords and notations.
 If not specified, the color used depends on the browser -- it is usually the value of the color property, but note that Safari currently paints a transparent shadow in this case.
+}}{{CSS Property Value
+|Data Type=inset offset-x offset-y blur-radius spread-distance color
+|Description=Shows the order the components specified above should be declared in when writing a <code>box-shadow</code> declaration.
 }}
 }}
 {{Examples_Section